henricker/henricker/README.md

   - Nestjs
   - MongoDb to NOSQL database
   - Postgress to SQL database
   - Day after day, I'm specializing in them.
-My dream is to become an expert on the javascript stack
+My dream is to become an expert on the javascript back-end stack

 ### Social networks
   - Linkedin: [henrique-vieira-406b781a7](https://www.linkedin.com/in/henrique-vieira-406b781a7/)